arg3t/Neocortex/content/_index.md

 You can find the details on how I take my notes and how I publish them [[notes/Taking Notes With Obsidian|here]].

+If you want, I also keep [an index of all the notes I have taken](/notes).

 ## If you are using firefox!
 Sorry, currently firefox is a little buggy and page loads don't work right.
 If you click a link, you can view the page by clicking F5.